ETS2 GuideRoute notesETS2 Guide

 What Overseas Players Should Ignore

-Chinese community posts often mention local bundle prices, coupon behavior, and domestic platform screenshots.
+Regional community posts often mention local bundle prices, coupon behavior, and domestic platform screenshots.
 Those details do not translate well internationally.

 Instead, check: